6 Tips for Dealing With Passive-Aggressive People

 Possible trigger in the passive-aggressive partner: You may be unwittingly inviting your partner to re-engage in his or her battles of the past, when he had to resist either a strong individual or domineering environment in order to survive.
 This has become a power struggle.

 If you find yourself in any of the roles above, the alternatives are to utilize methods of effective communication.
-In my book (click on title) "How to Successfully Handle Passive-Aggressive People," you'll learn how to shift from reactive to proactive, assertive communication techniques, seven ways to say “no” diplomatically and set boundaries, and eight essential relational strategies.
+In "How to Successfully Handle Passive-Aggressive People," you'll learn how to shift from reactive to proactive, assertive communication techniques, seven ways to say “no” diplomatically and set boundaries, and eight essential relational strategies.

 4. In Relatively Mild Situations, Display Superior Composure Through Appropriate Humor.